csc-training/GenieWebApp.jl/docs/src/openshift/container.md

 ## Creating the Container Configuration
 We also need to create a configuration for the container image.
-Below, we explain how to create a `Dockerfile` to define how Docker builds a container image.
-We will start by using a [Julia Docker image](https://hub.docker.com/_/julia) as the base image.
+Below, we explain how to create a `Dockerfile` to define how container engine builds a container image.
+We will start by using a [Julia container image](https://hub.docker.com/_/julia) as the base image.

 ```Dockerfile
 FROM julia:1.6-buster